Reviews You Can Rely On

 Kilograms

-The Wyze X stood out from other models in this metric for a clean and clear on-scale display along with its many body composition measurements.
+The Wyze X stood out from other models in this metric for its clean, clear on-scale display and its many body composition measurements.
 These include weight, BMI, heart rate, basal metabolic rate, protein, and more.
 It can be set up for eight different users and recognizes who steps on the scale.
 It also includes a variety of 'modes' if you want to weigh more than just yourself, like luggage, your pet, or your baby.
 Additionally, its streamlined shape makes it particularly easy to store.

 scale - the wyze x is highly storable and comes with four tare modes:...

-The Fitbit Aria Air Smart followed our leader with an ability to display in three units of weight: pounds, kilos, and stones, and can also be adjusted to display BMI and body fat percentage.
+The Fitbit Aria Air Smart followed our leader, with the ability to display weight in three units: pounds, kilos, and stones, as well as BMI and body fat percentage.
 It's also capable of tracking up to eight user accounts.
-The thin design has rounded corners, which allows it to easily slide in and out of tight storage spaces when not being used.
+The thin design has rounded corners, which allow it to slide easily in and out of tight storage spaces when not in use.

-The Eufy Smart Scale C1 and the Inevifit I-BS002S both trailed these models with above-average scores for the metric.
-Both are limited to displaying weights in pounds and kilograms and are limited in features on the scales themselves.
-Still, the Eufy Smart Scale C1 also has an accompanying smart app that expands its abilities for much more advanced health and fitness tracking.
+The Inevifit I-BS002S trailed these models with above-average scores for the metric.
+It is limited to displaying weights in pounds and kilograms and to the features on the scales themselves.

 scale - the renpho offers a robust app that tracks many important health and...